WojciechMatuszewski/programming-notes/web/css/css-for-js-devs.md

 - With `flex-wrap: wrap` you can re-create the behavior of _inline positioned_ elements.

+- **By default, the `width` of a flex element is at lest its content.
+This can cause issues when the element wont wrap even if it overflows its parent**.

+  - You can **"fix" that by adding `min-width: 0`**.
+I bet you encountered similar situations where this was a problem.

 ### Groups and gaps

 - Use **the `gap` property to create gaps between items**.
 This property is supported in all major browsers